sagemathinc/cocalc_tutorial/handson/lab01.md

 ```bash
 mkdir -p notes/week1
 ```
 Note that the repository you have just copied only contains some Jupyter Notebooks and a .csv file containing some data.
-If you have a GitHub repo containing any sort of SMC supported files (LaTex, Juypter notebooks, Sage worksheets, etc.) you can add them directly by using `git clone repo_url` from the terminal.
+If you have a GitHub repo containing any sort of CoCalc supported files (LaTex, Juypter notebooks, Sage worksheets, etc.) you can add them directly by using `git clone repo_url` from the terminal.

 ---